 A widespread misconception is that estate planning is only for those with large estates.
 The reality is that any individual who wishes to protect their assets and secure their family’s future should have an estate plan.

-Estate planning vehicles like wills and trusts document your final wishes and instructions to ensure they are honored.
+Estate planning vehicles like wills and trusts document your final wishes and instructions to help ensure they are honored.
 However, creating and ensuring they are legally sound can be challenging and overwhelming.

 What Is Estate Planning?